Choosing Your 1st Guitar: New or Used?

-But even new guitars are not usually A "setup" is vital to a properly playing guitar. with the right nut slot height, string height, proper neck Refers to a bow in the guitar neck intended to allow strings... and perfectly level frets and won’t quite play the right notes when fretted because they’re usually not Each string length adjusted to give closest true note on eac....
-And the budget models nearly always have sharp fret ends which are not friendly to your hands.
+Even new guitars are not usually setup with the right nut slot height, string height, proper neck relief, and perfectly level frets and won’t quite play the right notes when fretted because they’re not intonated.
+And the budget models often have sharp fret ends which are not friendly to your hands.

-If you can get the store to agree to do a professional A "setup" is vital to a properly playing guitar. addressing the above issues and to Ensuring the right note is played everywhere on the fretboar... the guitar properly, it may well be worth putting up with sharp fret ends to be able to have confidence that everything should be 100%.
-(My Plural of "setup" - to properly set all adjustable settings ... include smoothing those fret ends, but most stores charge extra for things like that, nut slot filing, intonating, fret leveling, etc.)
+If you can get the store to agree to do a professional setup addressing the above issues and to intonate the guitar properly, it may well be worth putting up with sharp fret ends to be able to have confidence that everything else should be 100%.
+(My setups include smoothing those fret ends, but most stores charge extra for things like that and nut slot filing, intonating, fret leveling, etc.)

-Never pay an online shop extra money for a guitar A "setup" is vital to a properly playing guitar..
-You’ll want your guitar A "setup" is vital to a properly playing guitar. locally so you can have adjustments made if there were mistakes or if your personal style requires them.
+Never pay an online shop extra money for a guitar setup.
+You’ll want your guitar setup locally to prevent changes during shipping and so you can have adjustments made if there were mistakes or if your personal style requires them.

 Used Guitar Shopping